aeszyman/ARTH312/bibliography.md

 Jotischky, Andrew. _A Hermit's Cookbook: Monks, Food and Fasting in the Middle Ages_.
 A&C Black, 2011.

 Larrington, Carolyne. _Winter Is Coming: The Medieval World of Game of Thrones_.
 Tauris, 2016.
+* Game of Thrones is a phenomenon.
+As Carolyne Larrington reveals in this essential companion to George R R Martin's fantasy novels and the HBO mega-hit series based on them the show is the epitome of water-cooler TV.
+It is the subject of intense debate in national newspapers; by PhD students asking why Westeros has yet to see an industrial revolution, or whether astronomy explains the continent's climatic problems and unpredictable solstices ('winter is coming'); and by bloggers and cultural commentators contesting the series' startling portrayals of power, sex and gender.
+Yet no book has divulged how George R R Martin constructed his remarkable universe out of the Middle Ages.
+Discussing novels and TV series alike, Larrington explores among other topics: sigils, giants, dragons and direwolves in medieval texts; ravens, old gods and the Weirwood in Norse myth; and a gothic, exotic orient in the eastern continent, Essos.
+From the White Walkers to the Red Woman, from Casterly Rock to the Shivering Sea, this is an indispensable guide to the twenty-first century's most important fantasy creation.

 Lindquist, Sherry C. M. and Asa Simon Mittman. _Medieval Monsters: Terrors, Aliens, Wonders_.
 The Morgan Library & Museum, 2018.